tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 PostgreSQL/操作指南/插件管理/pgAgent 插件_intl_en.md

 This document describes how to implement automatic job execution in TencentDB for PostgreSQL through the pgAgent feature.
+We recommend you use the pg_cron extension to schedule jobs.

 ## Overview
 If your business needs to perform specified actions in the database at scheduled times, such as clearing redundant data, updating materialized views, performing `VACUUM FULL`, and executing DML, PostgreSQL can help implement with the following features: